Sunday, March 11, 2018

 12:30 PM -

-Daniel Blumenthal, Univ. of California, Santa Barbara, USA; Benjamin Eggleton, Univ. of Sydney, Australia; Leif Oxenløwe, DTU, Denmark
+Daniel Blumenthal, University of California, Santa Barbara, USA; Benjamin Eggleton, University of Sydney, Australia; Leif Oxenløwe, DTU, Denmark

 New integration technologies are on the horizon for communications, signal processing and sensing applications, opening up new possibilities for functions and systems on-chip with lower energy, higher performance and increased density.
 Silicon photonics in tandem with other legacy technologies is quickly becoming the de facto-standard for a large portion of research and commercialization.
 However, limitations of silicon photonics raise the issue if it is a ubiquitous solution, and what other new photonics and device integration technologies can offer for future applications and capabilities.

 The workshop will discuss the requirements of future applications and subsystems, how they can be met by traditional silicon photonics, what the limits are with this solution, and what new photonic technologies emerging on the horizon can meet these future requirements:

 What are the integration and performance requirements of tomorrow’s high capacity and low power, low cost communications and sensor subsystems?